-The incendiary octave leap on the word ‘gasoline’ has also been called ‘a magnificent moment’ and ‘among the most thrilling moments he ever committed to tape’.https://www.youtube.com/watch?v=9dikNgZ-cus
+The incendiary octave leap on the word ‘gasoline’ has also been called ‘a magnificent moment’ and ‘among the most thrilling moments he ever committed to tape’.

-The single became Bowie’s biggest solo hit in America since Golden Years six years previously in 1976.
+Though hardly a smash, the single became Bowie’s highest placed solo hit in America since Golden Years six years previously, in 1976.
 The full-length 6:45 version appeared on the soundtrack album (appearing alongside a track titled The Myth, which used some of Bowie’s wordless humming guide vocal), and the 12″ single, while a 4:08 edited version was issued on the 7″ release.

 On the verge of officially The Greatest Comeback In Music History, Tina Turner’s foxy but faithful live cover was a regular concert opener on her 1983 tour, and acted as a thank you to the Dame for helping her get signed to EMI that year.

 August 4, 1983 saw Bowie on a day off from the Serious Moonlight Tour, where he’d been including the Nile Rodgers-helmed Let’s Dance reinterpretation of the song in his own setlist, checking out the lady Tina in Chicago, where he’d played the night before.

 See if you can spot him in the crowd.